For senior psychology major Sidney Fimiani, transferring to Kent State University made sense to her.

-According to Ted McKown, associate director for admissions at Kent State, about 1,500 students transfer to Kent State each academic year.
+Ted McKown, associate director for admissions at Kent State, said about 1,500 students transfer to Kent State each academic year.
 These students often will transfer for Kent State’s program or because they did not like the institution they were at previously.
 Many students will often transfer in their sophomore year, but some will transfer at different times in their academic career.

 “We usually bring in 1,100 to 1,200 in the fall, and then the summer and spring makes up the residual,” McKown said.

 In an email, Eric Mansfield, executive director of university media relations, said 1,424 students transferred to Kent State Kent Campus in the 2018-19 academic year.
 Many students who transfer are either from community colleges or four-year institutions.
 McKown said most transfer students are from Ohio, Western Pennsylvania and New York.